ERP

 Intelligence Cockpit Risk Cockpit Risk Drilldown Action Cockpit Outcome Cockpit Score Cockpit Learning Engine Forecast Cockpit The Brain Ingestion Cockpit

-Architecture
+The Architecture

 Two pipelines.
 One control envelope.
 One closed loop, every cycle.